 I HAVE DARK PIGMENTATION UNDER MY ARMPITS, SO THEY ALWAYS LOOK DIRTY AND HAIRY.
 I’VE TRIED CREAM BLEACHES, BUT THEY DON’T WORK.
 WHAT SHOULD I DO?

-Chances are, your dark underarms aren’t caused by hyperpigmentation but result from a persistant buildup of dry skin, says Colorado dermatologist Richard Asarch, director of the Asarch Center for Dermatology and Laser.
+Chances are, your dark underarms aren’t caused by hyperpigmentation but result from a persistant buildup of dry skin, says Colorado dermatologist Richard Asarch, director of the Asarch Dermatology and Laser.

 Always New You-Reduce Stretch Marks Using Laser Technology

 “I actually mourned my belly after my first baby was born.
 It was easily one of the best features of my twenty-something body.
 After the birth of my first son, it resembled that of a stretch mark massacre.
 Long gone are the days of the itty bitty bikini.

 If you have had a similar experience and continue, like me, to hide beneath your swimsuit cover-up, I can provide you with some hope!
 There are many treatments available today to help reduce stretch marks.
 Learn how dermatologist, Dr. Asarch, recommends treating your stretch marks… and in time for SUMMER!”

 Dr. Asarch of the Asarch Dermatology and Laser in Denver, CO suggests a new laser treatment called Fractional Skin Resurfacing….

 What to eat Wild salmon, sardines, Atlantic mackerel and herring